Archdiocese of Boston: Formation

 Pope Pius VII erected the Diocese of Boston on April 8, 1808, taking all of New England from the Diocese of Baltimore.
 The new diocese consisted of the states of Connecticut, Massachusetts (which included present-day Maine), New Hampshire, Rhode Island, and Vermont.
 The pope named Cheverus as the first bishop of Boston.

-Cheverus supported the establishment in 1816 of the Provident Institution for Savings in Boston, the first chartered savings bank in the U.S. He believed the bank would help his parishioners establish good financial practices.
-In 1820, Cheverus oversaw the opening of an Ursuline convent in the rectory of Holy Cross Cathedral with a girls school for poor children.'He was appointed in 1823 as bishop of Montauban in France.
+Cheverus supported the establishment in 1816 of the Provident Institution for Savings in Boston, the first chartered savings bank in the United States He believed the bank would help his parishioners establish good financial practices.
+In 1820, Cheverus oversaw the opening of an Ursuline convent in the rectory of Holy Cross Cathedral with a girls school for poor children.'
+He was appointed in 1823 as bishop of Montauban in France.

 Monsignor Benedict Fenwick was appointed the second bishop of Boston by Pope Leo XII on May 10, 1825.
 Though the ecclesiastical jurisdiction of the diocese encompassed all of New England, Fenwick had only two priests under his charge, who served three Catholic churches, besides the cathedral, in all of New England: Saint Augustine's Chapel in Boston, St. Patrick's Church in Newcastle, Maine, and a small church in Claremont, New Hampshire.
 Throughout New England, there were approximately 10,000 Catholics.

 Due to significant Irish immigration, the Catholic population in the diocese grew to at least 30,000 by 1833.
 Fenwick traveled throughout the large territory to manage the diocese and administer the sacrament of confirmation.
 This included visiting Penobscot and Passamaquoddy tribes in Maine, who were largely Catholic, and were the subject of intensive proselytism by Protestant evangelists.
 Fenwick ordered the construction of St. Anne's Church in Old Town, Maine, for them in 1828, and sought to improve their schools.

 Fenwick addressed a shortage of priests in his diocese by sending prospective seminarians to Maryland and Canada to be educated, and by incardinating several priests from other dioceses.
 He also trained several students in a makeshift seminary at his episcopal residence.
 As a result, the number of priests in the diocese had increased to 24 by 1833.
 At the same time, many new parishes were founded throughout New England.

 On August 10, 1834, posters were displayed in Charleston that declared an ultimatum: unless the Ursuline Convent and Academy of Mount Benedict were investigated by the board of selectmen of Charlestown, it would be "demolished" by the "Truckmen of Boston."
 The following day, authorities were sent to inspect the convent.
 As they left, a mob of 2,000, wearing masks or painted faces, encircled the convent.
 They threw bricks through the windows, stole precious objects from the interior, and then lit it ablaze; the nuns fled.
 The fire department arrived, but did not attempt to extinguish the fire.

 By the end of Fenwick's episcopate, the number of Catholics in the Diocese of Boston (after the removal of the Diocese of Hartford) had increased to 70,000, in addition to 37 priests, and 44 churches.
 Fenwick died in 1846.